Wukun Wanambi: Artwork

 While Wanambi was an artist who used many different media, he is best known as a painter and sculptor who works with natural pigments on bark and traditional memorial poles, or larrakitj.
 He also made prints at the Bulka-Larrrŋgay Mulka Centre.
 He was the Cultural Director of the Mulka Project, the media centre in Buku-Larrŋgay Mulka.
 Through this position, he advised individuals on what they have the clan authority to depict in film.
 However, he was also a video artist himself, working to bridge generations by creating archival art that reconstructed ceremonial documentary archives.
 Rather than solidifying binaries of past and present, traditional and modern, Wanambi aimed to show the interconnectedness of time as well as the global network through the recording of ceremonial practices.

 Using both his artwork and his involvement with the Mulka Project, Wanambi advocated for the agency and involvement of Aboriginal peoples to cultivate a true understanding of Aboriginal cultures.

 Curatorial practice

-In 2017, Wanambi traveled to the United States to join the curatorial team for the exhibition Madayin: Eight Decades of Aboriginal Australian Art from Yirrkala.
+Wukun Wanambi has served as the Cultural Director at The Mulka Project since its inception in 2007.
+In 2014, he created his first multimedia artwork, Nhina, Nhäma Ga Ŋäma (Sit, Look and Listen), inspired by the cultural footage archive he manages.
+In 2019, he exhibited an expanded interactive version at Tarnanthi AGSA.
+Most recently, in 2020, he collaborated with the Mulka Team on Watami Manikay, now displayed at the AGNSW.
+In 2017, Wanambi travelled to the United States to join the curatorial team for the exhibition Madayin: Eight Decades of Aboriginal Australian Art from Yirrkala.
 This was Wanambi's first time working as a curator.
 In 2018 he served as curatorial consultant on the exhibition MIwatj at the La Trobe Art Institute.
 Wanambi believed in incorporating Aboriginal peoples at all levels of art exhibition, and his curatorial work with the Maḏayin exhibition project reflected his desire for Yolngu culture to be depicted the Yolngu way.